AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## Hardware Recommendations & Performance

-**Photo Mode Presets are optimized for:**
+**Photo Mode Presets Performance & Recommendations:**

+- Tested with:
   - CPU: Intel Core i7-13700HX or AMD Ryzen 7 7735HS
   - GPU: NVIDIA GeForce RTX 4050 (6GB VRAM) or AMD Radeon RX 7600M
   - RAM: 16 GB DDR5
   - Storage: SSD
   - OS: Windows 10/11 64-bit

+- **Photo Mode**
+  - Optimized for: Modern mid/high-end systems
   - Performance Target: 1080p @ 40+ FPS with all effects enabled

+- **Photo Mode - Ultra**
+  - Optimized for: Modern mid/high-end systems
+  - Performance Target: 1080p @ 30+ FPS with all effects enabled

 > **Note:**
 > - Photo Mode presets are not intended for regular gameplay, they're meant for taking high quality photos.
 Please use one of the Always On presets if you intend to use any during gameplay.

-**Always On - High Presets are optimized for:**
+**Always On Presets Performance & Recommendations:**

+- Tested with:
   - CPU: Intel Core i7-13700HX or AMD Ryzen 7 7735HS
   - GPU: NVIDIA GeForce RTX 4050 (6GB VRAM) or AMD Radeon RX 7600M
   - RAM: 16 GB DDR5
   - Storage: SSD
   - OS: Windows 10/11 64-bit

+- **Always On - High**
+  - Optimized for: Modern mid/high-end systems
   - Performance Target: 1080p @ 60+ FPS with all effects enabled

+- **Always On - Medium**
+  - Optimized for: Mid-range systems
+  - Performance Target: 1080p @ 70–80+ FPS (approx. 10–20 more FPS than High)

-**Always On - High Presets User Testing:**
+- **Always On - Low**
-- On a system with Intel i7-8700K, 32GB RAM, and RTX 2080 Ti:
-  - Without DOF: 90–75 FPS
-  - With DOF: 80–60 FPS

-> **Note:**
-> - Always On - High presets deliver roughly double the FPS of the Photo Mode presets.
+  - Optimized for: Lower-end or older systems, or users wanting maximum FPS/minimal effects
+  - Performance Target: 1080p @ 90–100+ FPS (approx. 20–40 more FPS than High)

+All Always On presets deliver high visual quality with a focus on smooth gameplay.
+Choose the tier that best matches your hardware and FPS goals.

 ---